IcaroLu1z/BRGPCSGraph/README.md

-# Collaboration Networks in Brazilian Graduate Programs in Computing
+# Collaboration Networks in Brazilian Postgraduate Programs in Computing

 This repository contains the code and data used in the monograph, which explores the collaboration networks of Brazilian authors and their relationship with CAPES evaluation in the context of graduate programs in Computing in Brazil.